Sunday

 Friday - Erev Shabbos!

 No matter how organized you are, there's always something left for Friday - that's just how it is!
 Hopefully most of the work is done, and you can just put finishing touches on your dishes.
+Some people like to marinade their fish, meat and chicken and bake it fresh Friday - just pop it in the oven!

 If your week got out of hand and you're still at square one, check out Shabbat in an hour.
 And stay calm, Shabbos is coming!